chandi-23/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+    This file has privelege escalation vulnerability
+    Simulated Authentication,
+    const user = users.find(u => u.id === Number(userId));

+    This line assumes the requester is the user they're claiming to be by sending a userId in the request body.
+    The check for admin is ueseless as the user can send the newRole value in the request body.

 2. Briefly explain how a malicious attacker can exploit them.

+    The attacker sends this request:

+    POST /update-role
+    Content-Type: application/json

+    {
+    "userId": 1,
+    "newRole": "admin"
+    }

+    Since there's no authentication/integrity check, allowing anyone to escalate their privileges.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?

+    1. use JWT/sessions to get the user details
+    2. Simulate user data safely enforcing role constraints on the backend.